Laws of Total Probability

 Var(X) = E[Var(X|Y)] + Var(E[X|Y])

 Total variance = Expected conditional variance + Variance of conditional expectation.
-The two components represent “within-group variability” and “between-group variability.”
+These represent “within-group variability” and “between-group variability.”

-This decomposition is the foundation of Analysis of Variance (ANOVA) — one of the most widely used statistical methods in social science, medicine, and engineering research in both the US and UK.
-The idea that total variability can be partitioned into “variability within groups” and “variability between groups” is the Law of Total Variance in action.
-MANOVA (Multivariate Analysis of Variance) extends this partitioning to multiple outcome variables simultaneously.
+This decomposition is the foundation of Analysis of Variance (ANOVA) — one of the most widely used statistical methods in social science, medicine, and engineering research.

 Continuous Version of the Law of Total Probability